The Mad Ones

 The girls glanced at one another.
 “Barbara,” they chimed.

-Barbara threw me, like girls did in my school days.
+Barbara threw me, like the girls in school days.

 Richie faltered.
 “I’m Ri-Richie.
 Charlie’s the other bike.”